Decompositions of commutative monoid congruences and binomial ideals: Associated prime congruences

+\begin{thm} Fix a congruence~$\til$ on a finitely generated commutative monoid~$Q$.
+For each of the finitely many primes~$P$ of~$Q$, the key $\til$-witnesses for~$P$ generate only finitely many Green's classes in the localization $Q_P$ along~$P$.
+Consequently, each congruence on~$Q$ has only finitely many associated prime congruences. \end{thm} \begin{proof} Since the definition of key witness for~$P$ is already local, it suffices to treat the case where $P$ is the maximal ideal of~$Q$.
+Form a relation on~$Q$ by joining every key witness~$w$ to a key aide~$a$.
+This relation is a congruence by definition of key witness and key aide.
+The claim about Green's classes holds because $Q$ is noetherian.
+To prove the consequence for associated prime congruences, use Lemma~\ref{l:samePprime}. \end{proof}

-\begin{example} The congruence in Example~\ref{e:nonmesoprimary} is primary with respect to the maximal ideal.
+\begin{example} The congruence in Example~\ref{e:mesoprimary} is primary with respect to the maximal ideal.
 The (key) witnesses are $e_x, e_y$, and also $2e_x, e_x+e_y$, and~$2e_y$, since their class gets joined to nil under $\phi_x$ and $\phi_y$.
 Although the witnesses look combinatorially different, the only associated prime congruence is the identity congruence on the monoid $\{0,\infty\}$.
 This is forced, as the identity is the only cancellative element in~$\oQ$. \end{example}

-If on $Q$ the identity congruence is primary, then it is easy to see that the assignment of witnesses to their $P$-prime congruences is order preserving.
+If on $Q$ the identity congruence is primary, then the assignment of witnesses to their $P$-prime congruences is order preserving.
 It would be interesting to understand which posets of witnesses and associated prime congruences can occur (Problem~\ref{p:assmeso}).